 You can even display your live Switcher Studio production on a screen or projector for your in-person congregation, so everyone can enjoy clear, high-quality visuals.

 Once you have crystal clear audio and immersive video, you can enhance your church livestream even more with additional visuals.
 Support your message with inspirational images.
 Display referenced passages or key themes.
 Even add worship lyrics or calls to action so your at-home congregation can be fully engaged.

 Switcher Studio makes it easy to customize and add visual components.
 We have dozens of premade graphics templates that are easy to edit by changing the text, photos, colors, and fonts.
 Choose from full-screen title cards, lower thirds, and even animated text.
 Then, add the graphic to your production, live, with just a tap.
 You can also upload your own graphics, photos, and even prerecorded video.

 Once you have your livestreaming production figured out, it’s time to think about where to direct your online congregation.
 There are plenty of social media destinations to choose from, including Facebook, YouTube, and Twitch.
 These are some of the biggest and most accessible platforms out there, and well worth considering, especially when your livestream is new.
 For example, if you already have a Facebook presence for your church, livestreaming to your page or group is the perfect way to get the word out.
 Your viewers will be able to engage in real time via comments and reactions, and they can share the stream on their personal profiles to further extend your reach.
 It's modern-day word of mouth!

 However, there are some issues with livestreaming on social media platforms.
 For churches and houses of worship, one of the biggest downsides is the inability to control the content suggested to viewers once their livestream ends.
 Each of these platforms behaves differently, but they all have the same goal: keeping your viewers on their site.
 On most sites, like Facebook and YouTube, the platform makes a bid to keep a viewer’s attention by suggesting content based on their watch history.
 In other words, once your livestreamed service ends, your viewers could be recommended videos that contrast with your church’s identity and message.

-Embedding your church livestream on your website
+Embedding your Church Livestream on your Website

 The easiest and most surefire way to own your content and control your message is by embedding your church’s livestreams right on your church’s website.
 This way, you know exactly where to send your viewers, what their experience will be, and what additional content you want to share.
 Switcher Studio has a solution for this — an embeddable HTML5 video player that allows you to embed videos and host livestreams on your church’s website or direct viewers to a unique URL — independent of any public livestreaming platform.

 Start streaming your church livestream today!